Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 De minimis thresholds

 There are minimum financial thresholds above which prosecutions can be brought.
-The April 2016 judicial interpretation of the Anti-unfair Competition Law is not comprehensive, but generally increased the minimum thresholds for criminal prosecution regarding graft.
-As regards making a bribe, the threshold is generally Rmb30,000 for individuals and Rmb200,000 for corporates.
+The April 2016 judicial interpretation is not comprehensive, but generally increases the minimum thresholds for criminal prosecution regarding graft.
+As regards bribe giving, the threshold is generally Rmb30,000 for individuals and Rmb200,000 for corporates.
 The April 2016 judicial interpretation does not refer to the Article 391 entity offence.
-However, the Supreme People's Procuratorate previously set the following thresholds allowing for formal prosecution to be commenced in this regard: Rmb100,000 for individuals and Rmb200,000 for corporates.
+However, the Supreme People's Procuratorate previously set the following thresholds allowing for formal prosecution to be commenced: Rmb100,000 for individuals and Rmb200,000 for corporates.

 Bribes can be aggregated to meet these thresholds; if small bribes are provided regularly, the monetary thresholds will likely be met eventually.

 Certain private sector bribery offences are criminalised only if the bribes are ‘relatively large’.
 The April 2016 judicial interpretation indicates that a bribe of more than Rmb60,000 will be considered relatively large.

 Mens rea and lack of quid pro quo requirement Corrupt intent is required for most criminal bribery offences (ie, specific intent to secure illegitimate benefits).